skalio/flutter-addressbook/README.md

 import 'package:addressbook/addressbook.dart';

 List<Contact> Addressbook.getContacts() // get all contacts
 List<Contact> Addressbook.getContacts(query: "example", onlywithEmail: true, profileImage: true) // querying contacts with given querystring which can be the fullname, organizationname or email address.
-If you want to return only contacts with a email address, set onlyWithEmail to true.
-If you want to return the contacts profil image, set to true.
+If you want to return only contacts with a email address, set onlyWithEmail to true (default is false).
+If you want to return the contacts profil image, set to true (default is true).
 All arguments are optional

 String contact.givenName